FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.6 The "SourceReference" Data Type

-The `SourceReference` data type defines a reference to a source.
-For example a genealogical conclusion or a derivative source is the referring object (i.e. the object holding the `SourceReference` instance), that cites its supporting source(s) (i.e. the target source(s)) using an instance(s) of `SourceReference`.
+The `SourceReference` data type defines a reference to a source description.

 ### identifier